MichaelLarocca/Scrimba-Class-of-2020/README.md

 To start the project, I created student cards to fill out.
 I left detailed instructions below on how to fill them out and edit the code.

 If you do not wish to fill out a student card, please consider other contributions to this project.
-A few suggestions I have are changing the overall style and structure, adding media queries, creating a search by class, or search by student capability.
+A few suggestions I have are changing the overall style and structure, adding media queries, creating a search by class, or search by student name.
 Please feel free to make any contribution suggestions.

 Thanks again, and I look forward to collaborating on this project!